SRAM Corporation: Event sponsorships

 SRAM supports racing through sponsorships made in partnership with race promoters.
 Examples of this include the Amgen Tour of California, Ironman, the Sea Otter Classic, and Crankworks.

-At the Amgen Tour of California (ATOC) SRAM was the neutral race support sponsor for both the women's and men's races and a title sponsor for the entire women's race.
+At the Amgen Tour of California (ATOC), SRAM was the neutral race-support sponsor for both the women's and men's races and a title sponsor for the entire women's race.
 SRAM is also a sponsor of specific stages within the men's ATOC race.

-SRAM has been the neutral race support sponsor for numerous professional Ironman events including the US National Championships, European Championships, and World Championships.
+SRAM has been the neutral race-support sponsor for numerous professional Ironman events including the US National Championships, European Championships, and World Championships.
 As a title sponsor for the Sea Otter Classic in Monterey, California for roughly a decade, SRAM provides neutral race support for entrants and hosts large product display and technical service tents in the event's expo area.

 SRAM is also a supporter of the Crankworks festival held at the Whistler Bike Park in British Columbia, Canada.

 On October 17, 2022 it was announced that SRAM was named an official supplier of the New York Yacht Club American Magic racing team in their bid to win the 37th America's Cup.

 Triathlon

-In the late 1980s and early 90s SRAM Grip Shifters were adopted by triathletes.
+In the late 1980s and early 1990s, SRAM Grip Shifters were adopted by triathletes.
 Grip Shift's aim to allow riders to shift without removing their hands from the bars made the product suited to the needs of triathletes.
 These racers needed to maintain an aero tuck with their hands extended on aero extensions, a place where Grip Shifters were designed to perch.
 It offered both SRAM and the athletes a competitive advantage at a time when there were few aerodynamic shifting options available.

-Today SRAM sponsors a number of top triathletes including Ironman World Champ, Jan Frodeno.
-Other notable athletes sponsored by SRAM include Sebastien Kienle, Javier Gomez, Mirinda Carfrae, Alistair and Jonathan Brownlee, Caroline Steffen, Jordan Rapp, and Non Stanford.
+SRAM sponsors a number of top athletes including Ironman world champion Jan Frodeno, Sebastien Kienle, Javier Gomez, Mirinda Carfrae, Alistair and Jonathan Brownlee, Caroline Steffen, Jordan Rapp, and Non Stanford.